sw-3/academic-credentialing/README.md

 If things are working, you should see 24 total passing tests, for the AcademicCreds & Credential contracts.

 ## Run the POC Locally
-1. In a terminal session:  Enter `npx hardhat node` to launch a blockchain node on your computer
+1. In a terminal session:  Enter `npx hardhat node` to launch a blockchain node on your computer.
+(Note the output generated; you will use the addresses for Hardhat accounts #1 and #2 for this project.)
 2. In a 2nd terminal session:  Enter `npx hardhat run --network localhost ./scripts/deploy.js`

 After the above, you should see output for 3 contracts deployed, and a configuration step for the 2 Credential contracts.
 In the terminal window that is running the blockchain node, you should see that the deploy & configure transactions ran successfully.